 Similarly, the meter is deﬁned using the speed of light and the fundamental frequency by

 The Planck constant has units of or .
 Thus the kilogram can be deﬁned using and the deﬁnitions of the meter and second:

 The deﬁnitions of the remaining base units are deﬁned in similar ways as given in NIST Special Publication 330, cited above.
 Suppose, for the sake of argument, that the speed of light changes with time as the universe ages.
 Since the second is ﬁxed by the value of the fundamental constant , a change in would result in a change in the length of the meter, so that the speed of light will remain , now and forever.

-We adopt the International System of Units, commonly called SI (for Système International) units.
-This system rests on seven base units and two supplementary units, which are shown in Table 1.
-With the exception of the candela, which is needed only for the Level 2 discussion of photometry, we presume that the reader is familiar with these SI units from basic physics and chemistry.
+Table 2 shows the seven SI base units, plus two supplementary units that are convenient for measurement of plane and solid angle.
 All other quantities are derivable from these units.
+With the exception of the candela, which is needed only for the discussion of photometry, we presume that the reader is familiar with these SI units from basic physics and chemistry.

 |Physical quantity||Base Unit||Symbol|

 The nomenclature and symbols most widely used today in optical oceanography follow the recommendations of the Committee on Radiant Energy in the Sea of the International Association of Physical Sciences of the Ocean (IAPSO; see Morel and Smith (1982)).
 However, neither the SI units nor the recommended IAPSO notation are entirely satisfactory.
 In particular, they are sometimes inconvenient for measurements and mathematical manipulations; consequently we occasionally shall make minor deviations from the IAPSO recommendations.
 Several derived units that we shall need are shown in Table 3.